01 of 07

 Coleus is a good-natured plant that is pretty hard to kill and quite easy to propagate.
 One of the few plants grown almost entirely for its foliage, coleus are actually easier to grow inside than outside.
 There are about 60 species of coleus, all native to Malaysia and other parts of Asia.
 These beautiful plants come in green, purple, orange, red and yellow varieties, with many different patterns.

-Container gardening isn't difficult but it requires a bit of preparation.
+Container gardening is not difficult but it requires a bit of preparation.
 It is slightly different from outdoor gardening, mostly due to the amount of maintenance required.

-First, choose the size and type of container you'll use based on your plant's size.
+First, choose the size and type of container you will use based on your plant's size.
 Get a good quality potting soil and fertilizer.
 Figure out where to put your containers so your plant gets enough sunlight and enough drainage.Continue to 2 of 7 below.

 02 of 07